AlanZhang1995/SRforOCR/README.md

 Simple test version
 =======

-This is a lite code which you can use as an example to perform super-resolution on your own image and we provide our well-trainded model mentioned in the paper in this part.
+This is a lite code which you can use as an example to perform super-resolution on your own image and in this part we also provide our well-trainded model mentioned in the paper.

 Training
 ========

 We provide all the files used for training the edge weighted SR network in this part.

 (We will upload it soon)

 Testing
 ========

 We provide all the testing codes including SR image producing, PSNR and OCR accuracy calculation as well as implement of proposed padding method in this part.

 (We will upload it soon)